Financial Statements

 The income statement is the primary indicator for measuring the company's performance, and it consists of the following elements:

-Revenues from which the cost of sales is deducted to produce your total profit margin.
-The total profit margin is deducted from the operating expenses, resulting in an operating profit.
+• Revenues, from which the cost of sales is deducted, produce the total profit margin.
+Operating expenses are deducted from the total profit margin, resulting in an operating profit.

 Here are the details of these items: